Introduction

 Optional Steps:

-- Custom kernel configuration (Default dist-kernel is fine)
+- Custom Kernel Config (Default dist-kernel is fine)

-The entire process will create a dual-boot environment on your Mac: macOS + Gentoo Linux ARM64.
+The entire process creates a dual-boot environment on your Mac: macOS + Gentoo Linux ARM64.

 Official Simplification

-You can now use the asahi-gentoosupport automation script to complete most configurations!
+You can now use asahi-gentoosupport automated script to complete most configurations!

 Prerequisites and Notes#